openflighthpc/retype-documentation/Retype_Documentation/hpc_environment_usage/ecosystems/default.md

 ---
-order: 110
+order: 60
-label: Purpose of this Documentation
+label: Ecosystems
-icon: dot
+icon: dot-fill
 ---

 The breadth of application of HPC environments can be intimidating.
 There are many different users and workflows for every application.